2021 MBA Banking Schools

-The following schools will be held in 2020.
-For more information, please contact MBA's Education Department
+For more information about MBA banking schools, please contact MBA's Education Department

 The purpose of the School of Bank Management is to prepare mid-level and junior bank officers for their banking career by imparting a thorough understanding of banking and the interrelationship of each function.
 The two-year course of study encompasses 13 function areas and includes topics such as macroeconomics, deposits and liabilities, trust services, cash management, marketing, lending, investments, asset and liability management, financial planning and control, bank financial analysis, bank operations, data processing, and human resource management.
 A unique feature of this school is the Bank Exec Program.
 Students are introduced to a sophisticated computerized bank management simulation that provides the opportunity to make decisions relative to the bank’s profitability and success.